atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

 After that `snmptranslate` routine, run the `regen_indexes.pl` script, then the `mkindex` script, then the `chk_*` scripts.
 Fix issues, rinse, repeat.

+So something like...

+1. run snmptranslate -Tt and save STDOUT
+2. run snmptranslate -Tt inspecting errors (rinse, repeat....)
+3. run snmptranslate and compare to (1)
+4. run regen indexes to copy system indexes
+5. run mkindex to gather indexes
+6. run chk_dups
+7. run chk_mibs (should be error free?)